 The facilities at Glenwood High School allow for a wide variety of Creative Arts experiences.
 Presently there are two specific performance spaces that accommodate larger groups and have been used for audience performance events.
-One of these spaces has a sprung floor for Dance as well as a stage lighting rig for Drama performances; the other houses a class set of keyboards and has space for setting up various formations of instruments.
+One of these spaces has a sprung floor for Dance as well as a stage lighting rig for Drama performances, the other houses a class set of keyboards and has space for setting up various formations of instruments.
 Each of the Music classrooms has a piano and sound equipment and access to the performance space and instrument store.
-There is also a large well-lit Visual Arts Studio with adjoining classrooms.
-The workshop provides an area for specialty workshops and for students to work on larger artworks or on group activities.
+There are also two large well-lit Visual Arts Studios with adjoining classrooms.
+The studios provide areas for specialty workshops and for students to work on larger artworks or on group activities.
 Glenwood High School has a fully equipped darkroom for the exploration of wet photography, computer banks for digital artmaking and a photographic studio for students to create varied effects using studio lighting.
 There are two kilns and ceramic facilities and equipment for printmaking including an etching press.

-We are excited and looking forward to enjoying the new and impressive performance and art spaces when we move into the new building later this year.
+We are excited and looking forward to enjoying the new and impressive performance and art spaces in the new building this year.